skojic/vidly-backend/README.md

 # Vidly

-Back end of web application for renting movies
+Back end of simple web app for renting movies.